Updated for 2026

 The key to avoiding square breasts after a breast reduction is to select the right plastic surgeon.
 Look for surgeons who have plenty of documentation of their breast reduction results and who can explain the steps they take to avoid square-looking breasts post-surgery.
 And of course, make sure you feel comfortable with them in general.

 Are you considering a reduction on its own or as part of a mommy makeover?
 Now is the time to realize your goals.
-To discover what a breast reduction can do for you, schedule a consultation today with Dr. Eric Chang by calling us at 410-740-9330 or by using our contact page.
+To discover what a breast reduction can do for you, schedule a consultation today with Dr. Eric Chang or Dr. Jessica Wang by calling us at 410-740-9330 or by using our contact page.